circonus/docs/content/circonus/on-premises/installation/installation.md

        datacenter.
      * `allowed_subnets` must contain all relevant IP networks for both datacenters.
+1. The `ca` role must have the `primary` attribute set, with the value as the hostname of the primary CA host in the active datacenter.
+After the active datacenter is set up, an operator will need to sync the contents of the `/opt/circonus/CA/` directory on the primary CA to any and all backup CA hosts, and periodically refresh this backup (daily is recommended).
+1. The `data_storage` role must have the `secondary_cluster` attribute set, listing the hosts that are assigned to this role in the backup datacenter.
+   This is used to create a special database view for queries that look for the list of IRONdb hosts.

 All nodes in the infrastructure across datacenters need to have network access to the primary DB.
 For the other DBs, this is to receive replicated data; for